On contact cosmetic surgery

 Another useful way to see this diffeomorphism is via upper and lower meridians, as discussed in the previous section.
 That is, we can take $T^2\times [0,1]$ and then we obtain $S^3_U(p/q)$ by taking a foliation of $T^1\times \{1\}$ by linear curves of slope $0$ and collapse them to obtain a solid torus with upper meridian $0$.
 Now if we take a foliation of $T^2\times\{0\}$ by linear curves of slope $p/q$ and collapse them, we get $S^3_U(p/q)$.
 We see that $T^2\times\{1/2\}$ splits this manifold into two solid tori, one with upper meridian $0$ (that will correspond to $S^3_U$) and one with lower meridian $p/q$ (that will correspond to the reglued $N_U$).
-Now we can see the Rolfson twist as follows: Apply the map $\phi_n$ to $T^2\times [0,1]$.
+Now we can see the Rolfsen twist as follows: Apply the map $\phi_n$ to $T^2\times [0,1]$.
 Notice that this does not affect the $0$ sloped curves on $T^2\times\{1\}$ and send the $p/q$ sloped curves on $T^2\times\{0\}$ to curves of slope $p/(q+np)$.
 Thus, after collapsing the leaves of these foliations, we have a diffeomorphism between $S^3_U(p/q)$ and $S^3_U(p/(q+np))$.

-One may easily check that given any surgery on $U$, one may perform Roflson twists to get an equivalent surgery with surgery coefficient $-p/q<-1$, and such a surgery coefficient is unique.
-Now, the first family of equivalent surgeries in the set $CS(-p/q)$ defined in the introduction are all obtained via Roflson twists.
+One may easily check that given any surgery on $U$, one may perform Rolfsen twists to get an equivalent surgery with surgery coefficient $-p/q<-1$, and such a surgery coefficient is unique.
+Now, the first family of equivalent surgeries in the set $CS(-p/q)$ defined in the introduction are all obtained via Rolfsen twists.

 To understand the second family of equivalent surgeries in the set $CS(-p/q)$, we note that one can perform (inverse) slam dunk moves to write $-p/q$ surgery on the unknot as surgery on a chain of $k$ unknots with surgery coefficients $-a_1,-a_2,\ldots -a_k$ where $[-a_1,\ldots, -a_k]$ is the continued fraction of $-p/q<-1$.
-Now performing slam dunks in the reverse order, one obtains surgery on the unknot with surgery coefficient $[-a_k,\ldots, -a_0]$ and one may easily check that this is $-p/\overline q$ surgery where $\overline q$ is the inverse of $q$ mod $p$.
+Now performing slam dunks in the reverse order, one obtains surgery on the unknot with surgery coefficient $[-a_k,\ldots, -a_1]$ and one may check by induction on $k$ that this is $-p/\overline q$ surgery where $\overline q$ is the inverse of $q$ mod $p$.